SUNY Plattsburgh Celebrates its Class of 2007

 During both ceremonies, The Adirondack Brass played "Pomp and Circumstance" and the

-direction of JoEllen Miano, associate professor of music, sang the "Star Spangled
+the direction of JoEllen Miano, associate professor of music, sang the "Star Spangled

 -- 30 --